bitnami/charts/bitnami/tomcat/README.md

 Persistent Volume Claims are used to keep the data across deployments.
 This is known to work in GCE, AWS, and minikube.
 See the [Configuration](#configuration) section to configure the PVC or to disable persistence.

+### Adjust permissions of persistent volume mountpoint

+As the image run as non-root by default, it is necessary to adjust the ownership of the persistent volume so that the container can write data into it.

+By default, the chart is configured to use Kubernetes Security Context to automatically change the ownership of the volume.
+However, this feature does not work in all Kubernetes distributions.
+As an alternative, this chart supports using an initContainer to change the ownership of the volume before mounting it in the final destination.

+You can enable this initContainer by setting `volumePermissions.enabled` to `true`.

 ## Upgrading